 Human systems go by different names.
 Stacey refers to them as complex responsive systems, while Dave Snowden refers to human complexity as anthro-complexity.

 Stacey has developed the Complex Responsive Process (CRP) theory, specifically about human thought and communication.
-In contrast, Snowden has developed Cynefin, a decision-making framework for helping make sense of complex systems.
+In contrast, Snowden has developed Cynefin, a decision-making framework that helps make sense of complex systems.

-Snowden also writes about what he calls anthro-complexity – the complexity of human systems.
+Snowden also writes about anthro-complexity – the complexity of human systems.

-The key point that both Stacey and Snowden make is that human complex systems are fundamentally different from natural, biological, or technical complex systems in that each of the interacting agents is a complex adaptive system itself — a human being.
+The key point that both Stacey and Snowden make is that human complex systems fundamentally differ from natural, biological, or technical complex systems in that each interacting agent is a complex adaptive system itself — a human being.

 Snowden makes three points about human agents and speculates about more.